-* Cloud computing globalizes workforce at a cost that is economical to Organizations, making the internet connectivity the best resource to connect via Organization’s Cloud offerings
+- Cloud computing globalizes workforce at a cost that is economical to Organizations, making the internet connectivity the best resource to connect via Organization’s Cloud offerings

 - Organizations can leverage on their Cloud offerings to share knowledge between employees instead of the traditional or orthodox usage of emails and file sharing

 With the understanding that we have about these two concepts, namely Cloud Computing and the Distributed Computing let us now try to differentiate these two and understand the pros and cons of each of these technologies.

 |The goal of Distributed Computing is to provide a collaborative resource sharing by users.
 It strives to provide administrative scalability, size scalability, and geographical scalability.||The goal of Cloud Computing is delivering services in an on-demand environment achieving increased scalability, transparency, security, monitoring and management.|

 |Distributed Computing is classified into 3 types:

 ||Cloud Computing is classified into 4 different types of Cloud offerings:

-|In Distributed Computing, task is distributed amongst available computers for computational functions using Remote Method Invocation (RMI) or Remote Procedure Calls (RPC).||In Cloud Computing, the on-demand network model is used to provide the necessary access to the shared pool of configurable computing resources|
+|In Distributed Computing, a task is distributed amongst available computers for computational functions using Remote Method Invocation (RMI) or Remote Procedure Calls (RPC).||In Cloud Computing, the on-demand network model is used to provide the necessary access to the shared pool of configurable computing resources|

 In this article, we have seen what is Distributed Computing and also Cloud Computing.
 We have understood these concepts individually and then took on to a differentiation between these kinds of computing to understand the pros and cons of each of these Computing technologies.